serg-and/team-nl-iot-2022/docs/web-application/code-documentation.md

 In this case the 'main' function is messing it's third parameter.

 ## Handeling Sessions
 When sessions are started in the app, they connect to a websocket on the server.
 Every bit of data comming of the sensors is directly send to the webserver over this websocket.
+Websockets are use because they create a continuous connection between the app and the server, reducing the overhead per send message and therefor allowing for a high number of messages to be send back and forth.
+This is very important because the sensors will be sending data up to hundreds of times per second.<br>

+## Handeling Scripts
+New sessions, started by connecting to the websocket, specify which scripts to run for that session.
+For each of these scripts a process is started ....
+-- more to come --